psychAo/cs_python_toolkit/README.md

 # cs_python_toolkit
-My notebooks for Python examples with detailed comments.
+My notebooks for Python examples with comments.

 ## tb_for_torch.py
-An example for using TensorBoard in PyTorch.
+A very simple example for using TensorBoard in PyTorch.

 ## tm_tables.py
-An example for using AsciiTable in terminaltables package.
+A very simple example for using AsciiTable in terminaltables package.